If You Snap a Family Photo and Nobody Sees It, Does It Really Exist?

 For full disclosure, this Nixplay Cloud Frame is also a beta version.

-But I figured it’s got to work since it was on sale at Amazon for $99.
+But I figured it’s got to work since it was on sale at Amazon.

 Beta versions always come with risks…